-Eight (8) sealed copies of the Development Submission and Disclosures (as defined in the Submission Requirements Section) are required, along with a complete digital copy on a CD or USB drive.
+Eight (8) sealed copies of the Development Submission and Disclosures (as defined in the Submission Requirements Section) are required, along with a flash drive containing the Development Submission and Disclosures submitted in a sealed envelope.

 The Design Submission includes: (1) full set of reduced drawings in an 8 1/2" x 11" format; and one (1) set of the drawings at full scale; and one (1) set of drawings mounted on boards, no smaller than 30"x 40" in presentation form.
-The Development and Design Submissions must also be submitted on a flash drive.
+The Design Submission must also be submitted on a flash drive.